Commissioning differently

 Key themes that emerged in the first Network meeting were:

-1. Complexity, Transparency, and Accessibility Issues
+1. Complexity, transparency, and accessibility Issues

 - The system is not transparent – many people are unclear on who makes decisions and how they are made.